 Coastal dune habitats provide a diversity of habitats for rare and threatened plants and animals.
 The movement of windblown sand within these dune systems is critical to maintaining a high level of biodiversity as it creates a mosaic of habitats.

-Using a combination of remote sensing and in-situ measurements, this program of study will statistically identify the landscape-scale factors that correlate with existing mobile dunes in the UK landscape.
-This information will be discussed and disseminated with key stakeholders.
-The knowledge gained from the research will be used to guide decision making with regards to the technique, location, and scale of dune rehabilitation interventions throughout the UK and around the world.
+Using a combination of remote sensing and in-situ measurements, this project statistically identified the landscape-scale factors that correlate with existing mobile dunes in the UK landscape.
+This information was discussed and disseminated with key stakeholders.
+The knowledge gained from the research will help to guide decision making with regards to the technique, location, and scale of dune rehabilitation interventions throughout the UK and around the world.